 Receive instant notifications when your students access inappropriate content.
 The product must be able to easily catch red flags and notify educators and IT personnel immediately.

 Record student usage trends and conduct analysis on web access trends over an annual period.
-Ensure compliant digital citizenship practices across the board and reward responsible student cyber behaviour.
+Ensure compliant digital citizenship practices across the board and reward responsible student online behaviour.

 As educators, you have the oversight to allow temporary access to certain content at your discretion.
 Perhaps the content is graphic, yet informative for upper-class students to use for final projects.
 Your software provider should ensure that you control access all the way.